jpeavler/file-manager-api/README.md

 ## Todo

-- Setup AWS S3 bucket
+- Adjust DELETE route to remove a file from the S3 bucket
-- Integrate AWS S3 file storing
-- Refactor database and API to accomidate S3 intergration
-- Integrate user accounts into database and API to allow each user to have their own list of files to use
+- Integrate user accounts into database and API to allow each user to have their own list of files
 - Write tests for API

 ## Instructions for Running this Project in your Localhost